Learning to Insert for Constructive Neural Vehicle Routing Solver: Experiments

 \paragraph{Model Setting \& Training}

 The embedding dimension is set to $d=128$, the hidden dimension of the feed-forward layer is set to 512, the query dimension $d_q$ is set to 16, and the head number in multi-head attention is set to 8.
 We set the number of attention layers in the decoder to $L=9$ following~\citep{drakulic2023bq}.
 Both the TSP and CVRP models are trained on one million instances of size 100.
-For training, we employ the Adam optimizer~\citep{Adam} with an initial learning rate of 1×10$^{\mbox{-}4}$, decaying by a factor of 0.97 after each epoch.
-The TSP and CVRP models undergo 50 training epochs with a batch size of 1024, respectively.
+For TSP model training, we employ the Adam optimizer~\citep{Adam}.
+For CVRP model training, we employ the AdamW~\citep{loshchilov2018decoupled} optimizer, as we find it to be more stable.
+The initial learning rate is 1×10$^{\mbox{-}4}$, decaying by a factor of 0.97 after each epoch.
+The TSP and CVRP models undergo 50 and 15 training epochs, respectively, with a batch size of 1024.
 All experiments, including training, testing, and evaluation, are conducted on a single NVIDIA GeForce RTX 4090 GPU with 24 GB of memory to ensure consistent computational conditions.